Angel Corella: The New York Times

-Throughout his career Angel Corella has won the respect of both the notorious New York critics and international publications due to both his technical capabilities and artistic prowess.

 In Corella's debut year with American Ballet Theatre, during a performance of Twyla Tharp's Americans We, The New York Times praised Corella's performance saying the ballet "explodes with this young dancer’s phenomenal bravura.
 Don’t miss him."
 Increasing interest from audience and critics alike led quickly to more demanding principal roles.
-In his debut as the lead in the epic ballet La Bayadere the critic read "Angel Corella was nothing short of perfect."
+In his debut as the lead in the ballet La Bayadere the same critic wrote, "Angel Corella was nothing short of perfect."

-Described as a virtuoso for his trademark feats of endurance "extremely fast pirouettes suddenly speeding up rather than slowing down" Corella excelled in the most demanding roles of the classical repertoire.
+Described as a virtuoso for his feats of endurance, "extremely fast pirouettes suddenly speeding up rather than slowing down", Corella excelled in the most demanding roles of the classical repertoire.
 Upon reviewing his first performance in Le Corsaire, The New York Times said "This performance bought the house down!"
-The newspaper also praised his versatility "Mr Corella is the rare dancer who has performed magnificently in each part he has been given."
+The newspaper also praised his versatility: "Mr Corella is the rare dancer who has performed magnificently in each part he has been given."

 Remarking on his artistic flair, the New York Times described Corella as a "highly sophisticated artist" referencing his "finely nuanced acting" and stated that "the young Spaniard could wow audiences with multiple pirouettes, but it was his joy of dance that carried the day."